po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

   ```

   * Answer any questions about arrow functions before moving on to some differences between arrow functions and regular functions.

-* In preparation for the activity, ask TAs to start directing students to the code found in [02-context](../../../../01-Class-Content/09-NodeJS/01-Activities/03-Ins_ArrowFunction/02-context.js)
+  * In preparation for the activity, ask TAs to start directing students to the following code found in `03-Ins_ArrowFunction/02-context.js`:

   ```js
   // Depending on the environment `setTimeout` is called in, it may refer to one of two objects